 Interleukins are often used to treat kidney cancer or metastatic melanoma.

-Monoclonal Antibodies are often used to treat non-Hodgkin lymphoma and certain types of leukaemia.
+Monoclonal Antibody Therapy is often used to treat Non-Hodgkin Lymphoma and certain types of Leukaemia.

 Cancer Vaccines make use of substances which are inserted into the body to help it to boost its inbuilt ability to protect itself against “foreign invaders,” including cancer.